jamie-miller-rva/Lending_Club_Credit_Risk/README.md

 Results for Resampling Models to Predict Credit Risk:

-* The Logistic Regression Classifier using the SMOTEENN algorithm combining over- and undersampling methods had a balanced_accuracy_score of  0.630; however, it is not suitable for high_risk loans as indicated by the low percision score (0.01) and low f1 score (0.02)
+* The Logistic Regression Classifier using the SMOTEENN algorithm combining over- and undersampling methods is not suitable for high_risk loans as indicated by the low percision score and low f1 score:
+    1. balanced_accuracy_score of  0.630
+    2. low percision score 0.01
+    3. low f1 score 0.02

 ## Deliverable 3: Use Ensemble Classifiers to Predict Credit Risk